Calzones For No One: How Mayfair's Cones of Dunshire Kickstarter Campaign Flopped

 Aside from appropriating beloved films/games/television shows, Retro City Rampage also doubles as a satire that tries to take aim at the big game publishing houses and their attack on the indie development world.
 These missions eschew the rapid fire references and parodies to tell a tale of overweight executives, their ugly wives, and the weird sex lives they have.
 Oh, and the big game publishers are bad!
 Take that, big game publishers!
 Yeah… just, no.

-Retro City Rampage ably answers the question posed above.
+All that said, Retro City Rampage ably answers the question posed above.
 Seeing a Grand Theft Auto game reworked in 8-bit graphics is great.
-It’s an interesting experiment but, believe it or not, the graphics actually feel a bit too retro.
+The experiment is a great success visually but, believe it or not, the graphics actually feel a bit too retro.
 The 8-bit style crams so many tiny characters onto the map that it’s hard to tell what you’re even looking at half the time.

 If you have any affinity for 80s/90s pop culture, Retro City Rampage will surely cause a smirk or two as you play it.
 But a large portion of the title resurrects the worst quirks of NES-era video games.
 Get the demo, play the first five minutes, and then turn it off safe in the knowledge that you’ve seen Retro City Rampage at its best.